 Readers everywhere relate to this feeling and to the one expressed by the titular character in the story "Didi" who asks her father,

 "Do you ever feel sad when you go to the library?"

 "Yeah," she said.
 "I feel like there are just so many books there and I will never be able to read them all."

-And again, the shock of recognition is there.
+There, again, is the shock of recognition.
 I have felt this, I do feel this.
 I have expressed this exact thing to friends who do not understand, who humor me and my bittersweet joy-pain in libraries and bookstores.
 Even knowing I will never be able to read them all, I remain thankful for the ways each book brings me something unique.
 And I'm thankful A House is a Body is one I have read.